 It's not, however, a place where you can easily fight against the current, and the happiest Cariocas – residents of Rio – have learned that you shouldn't even try.

-Cariocas are free-flowing, open-minded, friendly people who let things happen in their own time, and taking up their lifestyle is the best way to make your trip to Rio de Janeiro a success.
+Cariocas are free-flowing, open-minded, and friendly.
+They've learned to let things happen in their own time, and embracing this approach is the best way to make your trip to Rio de Janeiro a success.

-Here are some tips from a local about how to be a Carioca for your upcoming Rio de Janeiro adventure.
+Here are some tips from a local about how to be more Carioca for your upcoming Rio de Janeiro adventure.

 Which takes me to my next suggestion…

-2. Don’t shy away from making friends in Rio
+2. Don’t shy away from making new friends

 Perhaps the most surprising thing about Rio is how absurdly nice people are.
 Cariocas love to converse (with you, with your kids, your dogs, with anyone that passes in the street or shares an elevator ride).